rbrown146/Gov_Election_Analytics/index.md

 All three turnout trends mentioned previously concern voter demographics.
 When creating the model I didn't have the most up-to-date demographic data - my information came from 2018, whereas the model used demographic data from the year of previous elections to predict the outcomes for those elections.
 If out-of-date data explains some of the predictive errors then this could be tested by gathering more recent demographic data and feeding it into the model.

+Finally, if state results were biased based on which region each state was placed into then we could rerun the model placing different states into different regions.
+The accuracy of results should be determined for the 2020 election and previous elections.
+One could also eliminate regions entirely and see how that affects results.

 #### Description of how I might change model if I were to do it again

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/tree/gh-pages/final_reflect)